 I am Full Professor at Sorbonne Université (formerly Université Pierre et Marie Curie or Paris 6), in Paris.
-I teach at the Engineering School (UFR 919) and do research in the APR Team in the LIP6 Laboratory.
+I teach at the Engineering School (UFR 919) and do research in the APR Team (which I lead), at the LIP6 Laboratory.
 I am also a junior member of the Institut Universitaire de France (2016).

 Formerly, I was chargé de recherche (junior researcher) in Computer Science at the Centre National de la Recherche Scientifique (CNRS), a French research organization, working in the Computer Science Department of the École normale supérieure (ÉNS, Paris), in the Antique team (formerly Abstraction) common with INRIA Paris-Rocquencourt.

 My main research interest is the improvement of the quality and reliability of software and computer systems through automated formal methods.